Tech Accelerator The ultimate guide to ERP

 ERP upgrade checklist

-In general, if you decide to move from an on-premises ERP system to ERP cloud services from the same vendor, you'll lose some of the advantages of staying with that vendor because the new versions are so new, Kimberling said.
+In general, if you decide to move from an on-premises ERP system to cloud ERP services from the same vendor, you'll lose some of the advantages of staying with that vendor because the new versions are so new, Kimberling said.

-"For some companies, if they're going to have to do it anyway, they don't want to be backed into a corner or forced to upgrade to the incumbent vendor, so it's a window of opportunity for them to consider other options," Kimberling said.
+"For some companies, if they're going to have to do it anyway, they don't want to be backed into a corner or forced to upgrade to the incumbent vendor, so it's a window of opportunity for them to consider other options," he said.

 8 tips for ERP upgrade success